varnishcache/varnish-cache/doc/sphinx/reference/varnishadm.rst

 ===========

 The varnishadm utility establishes a CLI connection to varnishd either using -n *name* or using the -T and -S arguments.
-If -n *name* is the location of the secret file and the address:port is looked up in shared memory.
+If -n *name* is given the location of the secret file and the address:port is looked up in shared memory.
 If neither is given varnishadm will look for an instance without a given name.

 If a command is given, the command and arguments are sent over the CLI connection and the result returned on stdout.